TomDrapes/calculator/README.md

 ### How to run
 To use the JavaScript Calculator simply download or clone this repository and open `index.html` in a browser.
-This program works for basic addition, subtraction, multiplication and division.
-However does not currently support the addition, subtraction, multiplication or division of negative numbers.
+This program works for basic addition, subtraction, multiplication and division of positive numbers.